mchmarny/gorunstarter/README.md

 # gorunstarter

-Simple [Cloud Run](https://cloud.google.com/run/) golang project meant to be used as a GitHub repository template.
+Simple [Cloud Run](https://cloud.google.com/run/) `go` starter project meant to be used as a GitHub repository template.

 ## Audience

-This repository is meant [Cloud Run](https://cloud.google.com/run/) developers wanting to quickly start with their go service development from well-structured template.
-It's by no means an official standard project layout but rather it focuses on balance between ease of use and maximum pre-configured code and tools.
+For [Cloud Run](https://cloud.google.com/run/) developers wanting to quickly start their `go` service development from a well-structured repo template.

+> This is not an official or standard Cloud Run project layout, just a set of common initial bits that are helpful to me

 ## Setup